JamesScript7/isomorphic-react/README.md

 Skills: React, Express, and Node.

-An exploration into isomorphism for SEO and faster load times for React (Server side rendering and client side mounting.)
+An exploration into isomorphism for faster load times and SEO.
+(Server Side Rendering and Client Side Mounting.)

 To get started:
-npm i

-node server.js
+`npm i`

+and then

+`node server.js`